 - issue tax invoices to your customers

-- keep receipts and invoices to claim back GST on business expenses
+- keep receipts and invoices (taxable supply information) to claim back GST on business expenses

 - file GST returns with the IRD

 Xero does not provide accounting, tax, business or legal advice.
 This guide has been provided for information purposes only.
 You should consult your own professional advisors for advice directly relating to your business or before taking action in relation to any of the content provided.